jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

 ```

 If no `@observed` block is specified, then the results of a simulation will
 simply be the derived values and the samples from the error models.
+In the case of estimation,
+the `dv` used in the `@observed` block is `dv` ........

 ## The PuMaSModel Function-Based Interface